 Furthermore, satellite service can cut out during rain or snow storms.

-A word to the wise: Tethering often involves a maximum download cap(generally 5 gigabytes), and tethering with a standard unlimited data plan can incur some hefty charges.
-Be sure to ask your provider (AT&T orVerizon), for information on pricing and download limits for your area.
-As tethering becomes more popular, cell phone service providers have been rolling out new plans that make tethering a more central part of the service; these plans can cost as little as $25/month.
+A word to the wise: using a cellphone's data often comes with a data limit (generally 5 to 20 gigabytes), and tethering with a standard unlimited data plan can incur some hefty charges or reductions in speed after a certain point.
+Be sure to ask your mobile provider for information on pricing and data limits for your plan.
+As tethering becomes more popular, cell phone service providers have been rolling out new plans that make tethering a more central part of the service.

 In addition to tethering, many cell phone providers offer devices specifically designed to provide Internet, either via USB or as a stand-alone device that powers a wireless network.
-Unfortunately, these were designed for cities and dont work in as many rural areas, though you should look into it.
+Unfortunately, these were designed for cities and don't work in as many rural areas, though you should look into it.

-Long Range Wi-Fi
+Long Range Wi-Fi or Fixed Wireless